Enertopia/Raw-Contracts-Pre-Production/README.md

 Here are templates of USAT contracts for tokenization.
-These contracts are a starting point to be modified as needed to work with TitleChain ecosystem.
+These contracts are a starting point to be modified as needed to work with TitleChain's ecosystem.